-King salmon will spend anywhere from 1 to 6 years feeding in the ocean.
+Alaskan salmon will spend anywhere from 1 to 6 years feeding in the ocean.
 Because they may become sexually mature anywhere between 2 and 7 years old, the size of the spawning fish can vary greatly.
 A sexually mature 2-year-old fish will likely weigh less than 4lbs, but a 7-year-old mature fish can easily weigh more than 50lbs!

 King salmon return to the freshwater river where they were spawned between May and July.
 Each river usually has only one run of King salmon.

-As with all Pacific Salmon, Kings spawn once and then die.
+As with all Pacific salmon, Kings spawn once and then die.